tmobile/jest-jsdom-browser-compatibility/README.md

 # License

-Percy editor and hydration scripts are open-sourced under Apache 2.0 and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND under the terms of Section 7 of the Apache license.
+Jest JSDOM Browser compability result and all the test case scripts are open-sourced under Apache 2.0 and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND under the terms of Section 7 of the Apache license.

 # DISCLAIMER